ioccc-src/winner/next/rules.md

 as a bug at the mkiocccentry issues page](https://github.com/ioccc-src/mkiocccentry/issues/new?assignees=&labels=bug&projects=&template=bug_report.yml&title=%5BBug%5D+%3Ctitle%3E), **making sure to run `bug_report.sh`**.
-See the [guidelines](guidelines.html) for help here and also read
+See the [guidelines](guidelines.html) for help here and also read our
 FAQ on "[mkiocccentry repo bugs](../faq.html#mkiocccentry_bugs)".
 </p>